-This pan haggerty recipe features sliced potatoes, bacon and sauteed Onions, topped with Dubliner Cheese.
-Great Irish comfort food.
+These Pan Haggerty Potatoes feature sliced potatoes, bacon and sauteed Onions, topped with old white cheddar cheese.
+Great comfort food!

 Pan Haggerty is a very nostalgic dish for me.
 I’d never heard of it until I met my husband.
 Once we were married, it turned out it was just about the only dish he knew how to make, so he made it often in those early years :)